anlycob/Portfolio/README.md

 -If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?

   I wish I was more thorough in my evaluation of the operating systems.
-I think I could've been more extensive in my         research.
+I think I could've been more extensive in my         research, which would have helped my client feel more confident in my final recommendations.

 -How did you interpret the user’s needs and implement them into your software design?
 Why is it so important to consider the user’s needs when designing?

+  As a cross-platform software, I recognized the importance of consistency in performance and the user experience across     platforms.
+I also prioritized data security so that the user could confidently play the game.
+It is important to           consider the user's needs when designing software because the user wlil experience the design firsthand.
+The software      should perform at and cater to the uesr's standard because they are actively interacting with it.

 -How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?

+  I attempted to organize my design so that it could easily be used as a guide for similar software in the future.
+The       client's requirement that the software be available on multiple platforms is a general requirement that can be applied     to future projects.
+I tried to use this as the foundation for the decisions I made when completing the design document     that way they could be useful in designing other cross-platform software applications